inspeq/inspeq-docs/newEval.md

     }}
 ```

-- DO_NOT_USE_KEYWORDS: This metric that has binary output.
+- DO_NOT_USE_KEYWORDS: This metric has binary output.

 ```python
 metrics_config = {